core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 and need to use well-known paths.
 The best practice established in {{?BCP190}}
-requires applications to use the prefix ".well-known" for their paths, making the combined size of the URI path segments easily longer than the rest of the CoAP message.
+requires applications to use the prefix ".well-known" for their paths, making the combined size of the URI path options easily longer than the rest of the CoAP message.

 This document establishes a CoAP option that allows abbreviating the path component of the request URI by encoding the path component as a single number.